rodbitu/Valoriza/README.md

 - [TypeORM](https://www.npmjs.com/package/typeorm)
 - [SQLite](https://www.sqlite.org/index.html)

-## 💻 Projeto
+## 💻 Project

-Valoriza é uma plataforma para promover o reconhecimento entre companheiros de equipe.
+Valoriza is a platform designed to promote recognition among team members.

-## 🚀 Como executar
+## 🚀 How to run

-- Clone o repositório
+- Clone the repository
-- Rode `yarn` para baixar as dependências
+- Run `yarn` to install dependencies
-- Rode `yarn typeorm migration:run` para criar as tabelas do banco de dados.
+- Run `yarn typeorm migration:run` to create the database tables.
-- Rode o `yarn dev` para iniciar a aplicação.
+- Run `yarn dev` to start the application.

-Por fim, a aplicação estará disponível em `http://localhost:3000`
+Finally, the application will be available at `http://localhost:3000`

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.

----

-Projeto NLW #together
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.